 How can the same pieces of the tangram make this bowl before and after it was chipped?
 Use the interactivity to try and work out what is going on!

 Can you fit the tangram pieces into the outlines of the workmen?

 Mathematics is the study of patterns.
 Studying pattern is an opportunity to observe, hypothesise, experiment, discover and create.

-Can you fit the tangram pieces into the outline of this goat and giraffe?
+Can you fit the tangram pieces into the outlines of the candle and sundial?

-Can you fit the tangram pieces into the outline of this sports car?
+Can you fit the tangram pieces into the outlines of Mai Ling and Chi Wing?